Articulation Therapy Ideas with Barbecue’n Speech

-This past Christmas I received some new games for therapy.
+This past Christmas, I received some new games for therapy.
 When I sent my Amazon wish list to my family, my brother thought I had sent the wrong list, as mine had games and an electric razor scooter.
 I didn’t get the electric razor scooter, but I did get some fun new games.

 Barbecue Party is one of the new games that I received.
 I love this game.
 Like so many of my games, I rarely play them with the included instructions.
 These are some ideas for implementing this game.

-- Vocabulary – I also use this game as part of a thematic/vocabulary unit for my preschool/kinder kiddos.
+- Vocabulary – I also use this game as a thematic/vocabulary unit for my preschool/kinder kiddos.
 I also add some more food items to broaden the lesson.
 We talk about some of the following:

 - verbs – cooking, barbecuing, cutting, and eating